reshmabidikar/slate/source/includes/_account.md

 ## Account Resource

 The `Account` resource represents the customer, and tracks typical information such as name, address, email, ...
 This is the top level per-customer resource, and all other per-customer data will be linked to this resource -- e.g invoices, payments, ...
+Therefore lots of endpoints are available to manage not only purely account related information -- e.g `name` -- but other per-account data.

 The attributes are the following: